 - Add to basis (capitalize) and depreciate over 27.5 years

-To learn more about the specific tax rules about how to account for closing costs, you can reference IRS Publication 551, Basis of Assets.
+To learn more about the specific tax rules about how to account for closing costs, you can reference IRS Publication 551 from 2018, Basis of Assets.

 There are three closing costs on rental property that can be deducted right away:1.
 Mortgage interest